Ms A and I had a lovely DINK Christmas and Christmas Eve.

-She made the astute observation that the book and movie is popular because the movie is not about hiking, but about recovery through a journey.
+She made the astute observation that the book and movie are popular because the movie is not about hiking, but about recovery through a journey.
 She thinks too many critics of the book and movie focus on the Pacific Crest Trail aspect and ignore the greater part of Wild.

-My someone went on to agree with me that a similar and popular movie could have been made about other journeys.
+Ms. A went on to agree with me that a similar and popular movie could have been made on other journeys.
 But, as she brought up, without the back story of the grief and family issues, and the resulting drug use and sex that preceded Cheryl Strayed’s journey, the book and movie would not have resonated with so many people.
 A story of recovery and self-discovery, through a journey, is of more interest to the general non-outdoor public, than “just” a walk in the woods.

-Conversely, someone going to therapy for several months and ending some destructive habits, would have been a less-than-enthralling story.
+Conversely, a person going to therapy for several months and ending some destructive habits would have been a less-than-enthralling story.
 The journey, with the PCT as the backdrop, was the hook the story needed to hang on.

 Popularity does not equal quality of course.
 But there has to be some interest among the general public to make a book or movie more than a niche product.

-Overall, someone gave the movie **** out of *****.
+Overall, Ms A gave the movie **** out of *****.
 A good, if not great movie.
 One that she enjoyed.

 So here’s one more review of Wild.
 It was an enjoyable movie, but one I doubt we’ll see again.
 For my part, I doubt I’d have seen the movie if it was not for the PCT.
 Ms. A may have seen the movie on her own if it popped up in her Netflix queue (and fast forwarded through the more intense parts).